Isabel Rosado: Puerto Rican Nationalist Party Revolts of the 1950s

 On October 30, 1950, Nationalist leader Pedro Albizu Campos ordered an uprising by the against United States Government rule of Puerto Rico and against the approval of the creation of the political status "Free Associated State" ("Estado Libre Associado") for Puerto Rico which was considered a colonial farce.

 The uprisings occurred in various towns, among them Peñuelas, Mayagüez, Naranjito, Arecibo and Ponce, of which the most notable occurrences being in Utuado, where the insurgents were massacred, Jayuya, the town where the "Free Republic of Puerto Rico" was declared, and which was heavily damaged by the military in response to the insurrection, and in San Juan where the Nationalists made an attempt against then-Governor Luis Muñoz Marín at his residence "La Fortaleza".

-Even though Rosado did not participate in the revolts, she was accused by the US Government in doing so.
-She was occupied in her job as a school social worker when the police came and arrested her.
+Rosado was accused in participating in the revolts.
 Rosado was sentenced to serve fifteen months in jail and fired from her job.
 Since she was unable to earn a living in the public school system, she obtained a position in a private school.

 On March 1, 1954, four Puerto Rican nationalists, Lolita Lebrón, Rafael Cancel Miranda, Andres Figueroa Cordero, and Irvin Flores Rodríguez, shot 30 rounds from semi-automatic pistols from the Ladies' Gallery (a balcony for visitors) of the House of Representatives chamber in the United States Capitol.

 On March 6, 1954, she was in the Nationalist office with the Nationalists Pepe Sotomayor, Doris Torresola Roura, Carmín Pérez and Albizu Campos.
 The police arrived and raided the facilities.
 The following morning the police attacked the Nationalist headquarters in San Juan with tear gas.
 Albizu Campos was carried out unconscious and those in the building, including Rosado were arrested and imprisoned.
 Rosado was sentenced to serve eleven years in prison.
 She was released from prison in 1965, via a Habeas Corpus.